Internal users - conduct a user audit

 And don’t forget — communication is important!

-Let departments or teams know that you will be conducting an audit, you can even get them involved by encouraging them to review their own exported user list.
+Let departments or teams know that you will be conducting an audit, you can even get them involved by encouraging them to review a filtered by Workspace exported user list.
 Encourage them to also keep site admin up-to-date when staff leave or move to other departments/teams.
 You should also alert the users themselves by sending them an email letting them know that you will be suspending their account and that to reactivate it they can contact you or other site admin.